Iegor-Funtusov/nix-5-offline-proj/README.md

-# Left to finish: studentUI, add logs and tests
+# Left to finish: add logs and tests